ARPAN-BIANALYST21/PBIX_USA-DATAJOB_TREND_REPORT/README.md

 ## Business Objective

-To analyze and interpret Hiring Demand, Salary Structures, Role Distribution, Ownership Patterns, and Skill Requirements across the United States Data Job Market.
+To analyze and interpret hiring demand, salary structures, role distribution, ownership patterns, and skill requirements across the United States data job market.

-The goal of this Project is to enable:
+The goal of this project is to enable:

-- Data-Driven Career Decisions for Job Seekers
+- Data-driven career decisions for job seekers
-- Strategic Hiring Decisions for Recruiters
+- Strategic hiring decisions for recruiters
-- Market Positioning Insights for Workforce Planners
+- Market positioning insights for workforce planners

 ---

 ## Project Brief

-This Power BI report explores data-related job trends across the United States, delivering insights into:
+This Power BI report explores data job trends across the United States, delivering insights into:

-- States, Companies, and Industries with the Highest Job Openings
+- States, companies, and industries with the highest job openings
-- Salary Variations by Role, Education, and Location
+- Salary variations by role, education, and location
-- Seniority Distribution across Job Roles
+- Seniority distribution across job roles
-- Ownership-Based hiring patterns
+- Ownership-based hiring patterns
-- In-Demand Technical Skills across Job Categories
+- In-demand technical skills across job categories

-The Report is structured into Three Analytical Segments:
+The report is structured into three analytical segments:

 1. Market Overview
 2. Salary & Professional Insights